mamedev/mame/docs/source/commandline/commandline-all.rst

 	Describes how MAME should name files for snapshots. <name> is a string that provides a template that is used to generate a filename.

-	Three simple substitutions are provided: the / character represents the path separator on any target platform (even Windows); the string %g represents the driver name of the current game; and the string %i represents an incrementing index.
+	Three simple substitutions are provided: the / character represents the path separator on any target platform (even Windows); the string %g represents the driver name of the current system; and the string %i represents an incrementing index.
 If %i is omitted, then each snapshot taken will overwrite the previous one; otherwise, MAME will find the next empty value for %i and use that for a filename.

-	The default is %g/%i, which creates a separate folder for each game, and names the snapshots under it starting with 0000 and increasing from there.
+	The default is %g/%i, which creates a separate folder for each system, and names the snapshots under it starting with 0000 and increasing from there.

 	In addition to the above, for drivers using different media, like carts or floppy disks, you can also use the %d_[media] indicator.
 Replace [media] with the media switch you want to use.